-Front Line Defenders calls on governments to mark these anniversaries by freeing all human rights defenders currently in prison, including those named in this report, and to put an end to the threats, harassment, defamation, criminalisation, torture and killings which human rights defenders face in too many countries.
+Front Line Defenders pays tribute to all those who work at the local and national level to make these basic rights a reality for all and calls on governments to free all human rights defenders currently in prison, including those named in this report.
+Additionally, governments should put an end to the threats, harassment, defamation, criminalisation, torture and killings which human rights defenders face in too many countries.